azurata45/azurata.me/content/about.md

 ## Profile

-I'm a student learning computer engineering in a Future University Hakodate since April 2021.
+I'm a student learning computer engineering in Future University Hakodate since April 2021.

 In former, I was learning in prefectural school in Okinawa, Japan until March 2021.